rmcelreath/rethinking/README.md

 rethinking
 ==========

-This R package accompanies a course and book on Bayesian data analysis (McElreath 2016.
-Statistical Rethinking.
-CRC Press.).
+This R package accompanies a course and book on Bayesian data analysis: McElreath 2020.
+Statistical Rethinking, 2nd edition.
+CRC Press.
 It contains tools for conducting both quick quadratic approximation of the posterior distribution as well as Hamiltonian Monte Carlo (through RStan - mc-stan.org).
 Many packages do this.
 The signature difference of this package is that it forces the user to specify the model as a list of explicit distributional assumptions.
 This is more tedious than typical formula-based tools, but it is also much more flexible and powerful and---most important---useful for teaching and learning.
 When students have to write out every detail of the model, they actually learn the model.

 For example, a simple Gaussian model could be specified with this list of formulas: